MetaBarj0/nideovim_react/README.md

 # nideovim-react

-A specialization of `nideovim` especially suited for react applications development.
+An extension of `nideovim` especially suited for react applications development.

 ## prerequisites